Scaling Regenerative Agriculture in California through NRCS and RCD Conservation Planner Training

 Educational approach:

-This project will integrate NRCS Conservation Planner training with regenerative agriculture training curricula to teach California Resource Conservation District and Natural Resource Conservation Service employees how better assist regenerative agricultural practitioners and to help other producers how to adopt regenerative agricultural practices.
+This project integrated the NRCS Conservation Planner training with regenerative agriculture training curricula to teach California Resource Conservation District and Natural Resource Conservation Service employees how to better assist regenerative agricultural practitioners and to help other producers how to adopt regenerative agricultural practices.

 Education & Outreach Initiatives